San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- San Francisco is 3-4 against the spread, and 3-4 overall, at home this year.
+- San Francisco is 3-4 against the spread, and 3-4 overall, at home.

-- San Francisco has hit the over in four of seven games at home this year.
+- In four of seven home games this season, San Francisco has gone over the total.

 - Houston is 2-5 overall, and 3-4 against the spread, in away games.

-- This year, in seven road games, Houston has hit the over twice.
+- In seven away games this year, Houston has hit the over twice.

 Powered by Data Skrive.